Angelmaneuver/belt-conveyor/README.md

    --watchpoint Directory Path, --wp Directory Path  Directory Path to watch.
    --destination Directory Path, -d Directory Path   Directory Path to store conversion result files.
    --quality value, -q value                         For WEBP, it can be a quality from 1 to 100 (the higher is the better).
 By default (without any parameter) and for quality above 100 the lossless compression is used. (default: 100)
-   --help, -h                                        show help
+   --thread value, -t value                          Number of threads to process. (default: 10) --help, -h                                        show help
 ```